silversub/terraform/provider/classic-infrastructure-data-sources.md

 ## `ibm_dns_domain_registration`
 {: classic-domain-reg}

 Retrieve information about a domain registration from the IBM DNS Domain Registration Service.
 The domain must initially be registered via the UI of the IBM Cloud DNS Registration Service.
-Typically the Domain Registration data source is used in configuration with global load balancing services, like for example Cloudflare, Akamai or IBM Cloud Internet Services (Cloudflare).
+Typically the Domain Registration data source is used in configuration with global load-balancing services, , for example, Cloudflare, Akamai or IBM Cloud Internet Services (Cloudflare).
 For additional usage instructions see the resource `ibm_dns_domain_registration_nameservers`.

 ### Sample Terraform code
 {: classic-domain-reg-sample}